agentauthco/agentauth/packages/agentauth-mcp/README.md

 ## Why `@agentauth/mcp`?

-- ✅ **Supports all auth types** — Compatible with MCP servers using no auth, AgentAuth, or other auth methods
+- ✅ **Supports all auth types** — Compatible with MCP servers using no auth, AgentAuth, or other auth methods (e.g. via custom headers)
 - ✅ **Native support for AgentAuth** — Natively supports connecting to MCP servers using AgentAuth
 - ✅ **Transport compatibility** — Automatically handles both HTTP and SSE MCP server connections
 - ✅ **Super simple config** — Just set the server config once and forget
 - ✅ **Works with all clients** — Works with all popular MCP clients like Claude, Cursor, Windsurf, and more
-- ✅ **Future-ready** — Built to support AgentAuth, OAuth, API keys, JWT tokens, custom headers, and more (coming soon)
+- ✅ **Future-ready** — Built to support AgentAuth, custom headers, OAuth, API keys, JWT tokens, and more (coming soon)

 Basically, `@agentauth/mcp` is designed to be your default MCP proxy tool - and the only one you'll need!